Brightline team

 5. Start small.

 When talking about difficult emotions, it can be helpful to start with shorter conversations, especially if you notice they seem agitated or uncomfortable.
-Try it out in a place you know they’re comfortable, so it doesn’t come off as intimidating or give off that “let’s sit down and have a talk” feeling.
+Try asking a couple of open-ended questions in the car, while tidying up after dinner, or before bedtime when your child is relaxed.
+If it’s brought up more casually, it has less risk of feeling intimidating or giving off that “let’s sit down and have a talk” vibe.

 6. Try calming techniques.

-You can try doing breathing exercises with them before or after tough conversations, or if intense feelings come up during the conversation and they need a break.
-You can also encourage them to try other coping skills, like moving their body, drawing, or naming their feelings.
+These are great to teach your child so they (and you!) can use them anytime self-regulation is a goal.
+Try doing breathing exercises with them before or after tough conversations, or during if intense feelings come up and they need a break.
+You can also build up their coping skill toolkit with movement (stretching, walking, jumping rope, etc.), drawing, or visualizing their feelings as a wave that comes and goes.

 7. Be present.

-It’s important to be fully present and patient in these conversations.
-Listen attentively to what they’re sharing and give them space to say and feel whatever is coming up for them.
+When you have these conversations, it’s important to be fully present.
+Phones go in the other room and the television is turned off.
+(If music helps the mood, have it on in the background but not as a distraction.)
+Listen attentively to what they’re sharing, be curious, and give them space to say and feel whatever is coming up for them.

 8. Respect their boundaries.

-If they don’t want to share their experience right away, be patient and respect their choice.
+If they don’t want to share their experience right away, respect their choice.
+Be patient.
 Let them know that you’re there for them when they are ready to talk.
+Keep trying to bring it up and keep sharing your feelings openly.
+Remind them that you’re a safe space for them.

 9. Let them know that support is always available.

 It sounds obvious, but just hearing that you have their back, and that support is available to get them through it, is valuable.
-Let them know that they have options, whether that’s therapy, psychiatry, mental health coaching, or talking to trusted adults like teachers or guidance counselors.
-Emphasize that they’re not alone — young people everywhere are going through it.
+If your child is old enough to understand, let them know that they have options.
+They can have therapy, psychiatry, mental health coaching, or conversations with trusted adults like teachers or guidance counselors.
+If they’re younger, let them know you will get them the help they need (and that everyone needs help sometimes).
+No matter how old they are, emphasize that they’re never alone, they matter, and they are loved.

 For more resources on how to talk to kids and teens about mental health, sign up for a free Brightline Connect account and check out the Family Mental Health Collection here.
-As always, Brightline is here for you no matter where you are in the process.
+As always, Brightline is here for you.